fox-it/dissect-docs/docs/source/advanced/record_descriptors.rst

 A record is composed of various :ref:`field types <advanced/plugins:records>`.

-The ``TargetRecordDescriptor`` will add basic target information to complete your record.
+The :data:`~dissect.target.helpers.record.TargetRecordDescriptor` will add basic target information to complete your record.
 You can now generate records by filling the structure like this:

 .. code-block:: python